-In a recent series of interviews, Amy Nystrand, Program Director of the Educators’ Cooperative asked members, “What keeps you going on tough days?”
-Our responses from Dave Harrison, 4th Grade teacher at Gower Elementary and Allison Hardy, Chemistry teacher at Hillwood High School, remind us that it really is all about the kids.
-The relationships we build with them and the moments that we share make it all worthwhile.
+Dave Harrison, a 4th Grade teacher at Gower Elementary, and Allison Hardy, Chemistry teacher at Hillwood High School, share that the kids keep them going on tough days.
+The relationships they build with them and the moments they share make it all worthwhile.

 We know that teaching is a challenge.
 Teachers constantly juggle multiple things, knowing that if any one thing drops, it’s the kids that ultimately suffer.
 And at the end of the day, we keep juggling because it’s worth it.
 We spend hours coming up with the right lesson plan with the right strategies, making every move intentional so that the outcome isn’t left to chance.
 And even with the best-made plans it sometimes feels left to chance.
 Students are human, they have bad days.
 Teachers are human – they have bad days, technology messes up, fire drills, tornado drills, active shooter drills, planning meetings reveal one more thing being added to the plate, an observation leaves them rattled, there’s an impromptu assembly.
 We could keep going.

 But as Dave Harrison says, “At quarter to 8, it’s all kids, all the time.”
 And it’s those kids that make it easy to keep showing up.
 For 180 days, if we’re lucky, we get to bond with young souls, we get to know them and they get to know us, and relationships build.
 Humor develops, inside jokes are made, and something irreplaceable forms.

 “The relationships I get to have with the kids, it’s unbelievable how much it sustains me,” exclaims Dave Harrison.
 “The thing that keeps me going is just looking forward to waking up everyday and going in and spending time with these awesome, awesome kids.”